jiefei30/jiefei30/README.md

 **Communication Engineering📡 & Computer Science and Technology🖥️**

-**At present, the main research and development is The SQL Parser,
+**At present, the main research and development is SQL Parser,
-which used in Calcite, Druid and Presto.
-But much more than that**
+which used in Calcite, Presto and some other dynamic data management framework.
+To build top1 data-lineage-extractor tool and create Knowledge Graph**

 **Also interested in basketball🏀、drawing✏️、video games🎮**